sci-domains/core/CONTRIBUTING.md

 Also, even though we do CI testing, please test your code and ensure that it builds locally before submitting a pull request.

+After you create your change you can run `pnpm changeset` to create the changelog

 Thank you for your help!